ICJIA/icjia-accessibility-portal/content/faqs.md

 **Social media (Facebook, X/Twitter, Instagram, LinkedIn):**

-- **Alt text limits vary** — Most platforms allow 100-1000 characters for alt text, but keep it concise
+- **Alt text limits vary** — Most platforms allow 100-1000 characters for alt text, but keep it concise.
-- **Use the post text** — Put key information in the post caption itself, not just the image
+- **Use the post text** — Put key information in the post caption itself, not just the image.
-- **Link to more** — If sharing a complex infographic, link to a webpage with the full accessible version
+- **Link to more** — If sharing a complex infographic, link to a webpage with the full accessible version.
-- **Don't rely on the image alone** — If the image contains important text or data, repeat it in your post
+- **Don't rely on the image alone** — If the image contains important text or data, repeat it in your post.

 **Example social media approach:**